quarkslab/llvm-passes/doc/X-OR_tutorial/X-OR_tutorial.rst

     >$ make && make check

 One of the tests downloads, compiles and runs the test suite of OpenSSL.
-This may take some time but since OpenSSL heavily uses XORs it can help with finding very tricky bugs (remember the `requiredBits` function :p).
+This may take some time but since OpenSSL heavily uses XORs, it can help with finding very tricky bugs (remember the `requiredBits` function :p).

 Performances